Why live in the residence halls?

 Small refrigerators (less than 4.3 cubic feet in size) and microwave ovens are allowed in the rooms.
 Central lounge areas are available for student use.
 Up-to-date laundry facilities are accessible for all residents, and plug-ins for vehicles are available for an additional charge.

 Students living on campus are required to purchase meal plans.
-Choose one of the plans that meets your needs.
+Choose one of the plans that meet your needs.
 Kitchenettes are provided in each hall.

-Computers are available in many labs or the New Horizons computer lab available 24 hours a day.
-Many students also set up their own computer in their room.
+Computers are available in many labs or the New Horizons computer lab is available 24 hours a day.
+Many students also set up their own computers in their room.